CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-structured description with explicit 'Use when' and 'Trigger' clauses, providing clear guidance for skill selection.
-Its main weakness is that the capability description is somewhat thin — it describes creating an example but doesn't enumerate the specific actions or components involved.
-The trigger terms are well-chosen and cover natural user language.
+This is a solid description with excellent trigger terms and clear 'what/when' guidance.
+Its main weakness is that the capability description is somewhat thin—it says 'create a minimal working example' but doesn't enumerate the specific actions or components involved.
+Overall it would perform well in skill selection.

 Suggestions

-Add more specific concrete actions to the capability description, e.g., 'Sets up API authentication, sends audio to Deepgram's speech-to-text endpoint, and parses the JSON transcript response.'
+Add more specific concrete actions, e.g., 'Sets up API authentication, sends audio to Deepgram's speech-to-text endpoint, and parses the JSON transcript response.'

 DimensionReasoningScore